 With its T cell immunotherapy expertise and outstanding gene delivery and genome editing capabilities, bluebird bio is an ideal partner for us to jointly discover and develop a new generation of T cell therapeutics to treat unmet oncology indications.” — Dolores J. Schendel, CEO & CSO, Medigene.

 bluebird is widely regarded as one of the most successful biotech companies on the planet.
 It is known for its lentiviral-based gene therapies, and its lead candidate, Lenti-D, is currently in Phase II/III trials for adrenoleukodystrophy.
 The company’s experience and success definitely make it a desirable partner.
 Indeed, the market has already decided this partnership is a boon to Medigene’s programs: the company’s stock has increased 20% to €8,35 since the news was announced two hours ago.

-Check out our interview with the former CFO of Medigene, Peter Llewellyn-Davies, last year at BIO-Europe for more info on the company’s position and outlook! and if you’re curious about bluebird, you can hear what the CEO, Nick Leschly, had to say to the Labiotech Tour!!
+Check out our interview with the former CFO of Medigene, Peter Llewellyn-Davies, last year at BIO-Europe for more info on the company’s position and outlook!
+And if you’re curious about bluebird, you can hear what the CEO, Nick Leschly, had to say at the Labiotech Tour.